Listed in chronological order as I learned them.

 1992 - Baritone Horn, Alto Sax, Clarinet, Snare Drum, Flute, Piano, Guitar, Recorder

 This was a strange time for me.
 We relocated from South Pasadena where introductions to music included a robust program and 5th grade was the last elementary grade level.
-By contract, Anderson Valley had 6th grade as the last elementary grade level - so I inadvertently graduated from elementary school twice!
-The music program was not as robust and the song we played vastly simpler.
+By contrast, Anderson Valley had 6th grade as the last elementary grade level - so I inadvertently graduated from elementary school twice!
+The music program was not as robust and the songs we played vastly simpler.
 Worse, the music instructor did not teach trombone before 7th grade.

 My parents enrolled me in piano lessons and I began self-teaching recorder.

 At the elementary school, I learned every song the music teacher had on every instrument they had available.
 Although this meant the above list is very long, my skill on piano and recorder is what excelled the most.

 The music program at AVHS suffered a lot of setbacks when I was in school.
 In a bid to keep it going, my Dad and several other concerned parents focused on securing volunteers to teach the program for a small stipend each year.
 This meant that while the program was ostensibly still going, we had a different instructor every year so no real long-term growth around music theory.
 It was more a smorgasboard of different songs each year.

 In 1997, the band director for Mendocino HS, Bob Ayres, retired.
 He agreed to take on our school on a lighter basis.
 He was amazing.
 He brought our marching band back, added several ensembles, and had all students learning music theory too.
 He wanted a tuba player and had many of us trombone players so he asked if I’d like to play tuba.
 He got me a brand new 3/4 size Yamaha tuba to play - it still took a lot of air.
 I then learned to play sousaphone for the marching band too.